dart-lang/language/working/spread-collections/feature-specification.md

 *   In a constant map, a spread element expands to the series of entries contained in the spread object map.

-*   It is a compile-time error to use a spread element in a list unless the spread object was created by a constant list literal expression.
+*   It is a compile-time error to use a spread element in a constant list unless the spread object was created by a constant list literal expression.

-*   It is a compile-time error to use a spread element in a map unless the spread object was created by from a constant map literal expression.
+*   It is a compile-time error to use a spread element in a constant map unless the spread object was created by from a constant map literal expression.

 This enables in-place literals (which aren't very useful):